Warsaw

-Warsaw, (Note: English pronunciation: /ˈwɔːrsɔː/, WOR-saw; Warszawa /pl/; Varsovia or Varsavia) officially the Capital City of Warsaw, (Note: miasto stołeczne Warszawa /pl/, abbreviation: m.st.
-Warszawa.) is the capital and largest city of Poland.
-The metropolis stands on the River Vistula in east-central Poland.
-Its population is officially estimated at 1.86 million residents within a greater metropolitan area of 3.27 million residents, which makes Warsaw the 6th most-populous city in the European Union.
+Warsaw, (Note: English pronunciation: /ˈwɔːrsɔː/, WOR-saw; Warszawa /pl/; Varsovia (/la/)) officially the Capital City of Warsaw, (Note: miasto stołeczne Warszawa /pl/, abbreviation: m.st.
+Warszawa) is the capital and most populous city of Poland.
+The metropolis stands on the river Vistula in east-central Poland.
+Its population is officially estimated at 1.87 million residents within a greater metropolitan area of around 3.5 million residents, which makes Warsaw the 7th most populous city in the European Union.
 The city area measures 517 km2 and comprises 18 districts, while the metropolitan area covers 6100 km2.
 Warsaw is classified as an alpha global city, a major political, economic and cultural hub, and the country's seat of government.
 It is also the capital of the Masovian Voivodeship.

-Warsaw traces its origins to a small fishing town in Masovia.
-The city rose to prominence in the late 16th century, when Sigismund III decided to move the Polish capital and his royal court from Kraków.
+Warsaw traces its origins to a small fishing town which became the seat of the Duchy of Masovia in 1413.
+The city rose to prominence after 1596, when Sigismund III decided to move the Polish capital and his royal court from Kraków.
 Warsaw surpassed Gdańsk as Poland's most populous city by the 18th century.
 It served as the capital of the Polish–Lithuanian Commonwealth until 1795, and subsequently as the seat of Napoleon's Duchy of Warsaw.
 The 19th century and its Industrial Revolution brought a demographic boom, which made it one of the largest and most densely populated cities in Europe.
 Known then for its elegant architecture and boulevards, Warsaw was bombed and besieged at the start of World War II in 1939.
 Much of the historic city was destroyed and its diverse population decimated by the Ghetto Uprising in 1943, the general Warsaw Uprising in 1944, and systematic razing.